heroku-examples/analytics-with-kafka-redshift-metabase/generate_orders/README.md

 ## How often and how many

-It produces 500 orders total every 2 minutes and it creates more puchase orders than fulfillment orders overtime.
+It produces about 150 orders total every minute and it creates more puchase orders than fulfillment orders overtime.
 Sometimes it creates more fulfillment orders in one period.

-### Why 2 minutes?

-Heroku connects synces every 2 minutes with the enterprise plan.
-It's 10 minutes for the normal plan.

 ## Development Setup